TITLE 8 SOCIAL SERVICES

 G. services not included in written plans of care established by physicians in consultation with the home health agency staff.

 8.325.9.15 Prior Approval and Utilization Review: All medicaid services are subject to utilization review for medical necessity and program compliance.
 Reviews can be performed before services are furnished, after services are furnished and before payment is made, or after payment is made.
-See Section MAD-705, Prior Approval and Utilization Review [now 8.302.5 NMAC, Prior Approval and Utilization Review].
+See 8.302.5 NMAC, Prior Approval and Utilization Review.
 Once enrolled, providers receive instructions and documentation forms necessary for prior approval and claims processing.

 A. Prior approval: All home health services beyond initial visits for evaluation purposes, require prior approval from MAD or its designee.
 Services for which prior approval was obtained remain subject to utilization review at any point in the payment process.
 Prior approval does not guarantee payment, if upon utilization review after payment has occurred, recipients are determined to be ineligible or medical necessity is not found.